fastrodev/fastro/readme.md

 fastro deploy
 ```

-You can see an example of a deployed web application at this link:
+You can view the deployed web application at this link:
 [https://hello-6bxxicr2uq-uc.a.run.app](https://hello-6bxxicr2uq-uc.a.run.app)

-Go to [quickstart](docs/quickstart) for detail information.
+Go to [quickstart](docs/quickstart) for installation details.

 ## Features
 - Body handling `application/json`